 Macdonald and his partner have put a proposal in to the CVRD and the province with respect to the historic trestle, but so far have received no response.

-Read the entire article at News Leader & Pictorial
+Read the rest of the article at News Leader & Pictorial